Fire Safety Compliance

 Compliance Requirement

 Fire extinguishers must be serviced in accordance with AS 1851-2012 and AS 2444 (portable fire extinguishers).
-A licensed technician must carry out servicing, and each unit must display a compliant service tag with the technician's details and next service due date.
+Servicing must be carried out by a competent person in accordance with AS 1851, and each unit must display a compliant service tag with the technician's details and next service due date.

 2. Emergency Lighting & Exit Signage